PicNet/Centazio/src/readme.md

 - review all code comments
 - add unit test to check for "", use string.empty instead
 - look at the concept of an entitiy tracker where we can query for 1 entity (using coreid) and track everything that has happened to it
+- checksums everywhere now, need to have naming conventions to clarify which checksum we are after.
+Perhaps strongly typed strings?
+- replace custom container records with named tuples
+- Add extension methods to simulate covariance between all our types and tuples
+- clean up interfaces and types, have stuff everywhere

 # Developer Guidelines: